Miley Cyrus Dances Sexy To Aaliyah In Skimpy Bikini Thong

 For Miley Cyrus’ latest Instagram upload, the “Can’t Be Tamed” hitmaker is dancing to Aaliyah’s hit song “Rock The Boat” in a skimpy ensemble.

-The post consists of two videos where Cyrus is wearing a white cropped vest top and skimpy bikini thong to match.
+The post consists of two videos where Cyrus is wearing a white, cropped sport top and skimpy thong bikini to match.
 To accessorize the look, she has on some sunglasses.
-Her many tattoos on her body are on display as she confidently dances in the sun and twerks her booty while holding onto the black fence.
+Her tattoos are on full display as she confidently dances in the sun and twerks her booty while holding onto a black fence.

 Throughout both videos, Miley is dancing barefoot in a sexy manner, living her best life.
 The “Party Up The Street” songstress appears to be by the sea, enjoying some heat.

 Within 20 minutes, the post has made a lot of impact on her page.
-With over 500,000 likes, the videos have been proven to be popular.
+With over 500,000 likes, the videos have proven to be popular.

 “Honestly the only one of us having a true hot girl summer,” one user wrote.